hex-five/multizone-linux/README.md

 # screen /dev/multizone2
 ```

-> Please note you may need to delete the old key before executing the SSH command:
+> Note: you may need to delete the old key before executing the SSH command.
 > ```
 > ssh-keygen -f "/home/<username>/.ssh/known_hosts" -R "192.168.0.2"
 > ```